 Tender no. 792 was conducted and awarded to Severn Trent De Nora, LLC, for the purchase of the sodium hypochlorite generation equipment.
-The installation of the new equipment in being incorporated into the new treatment building and will be tendered in 2016.
+The installation of the equipment will be incorporated into the new treatment/pump station building.

 13. Has the cost of the project changed?